 - Audio, video and digital technology (including computers, tablets and communication equipment) – the IVA exemption applies to purchases of less than 2,848,560 pesos

-- Cosmetics and personal hygiene, health, well-being and beauty: this item includes sports elements such as: weights, abdominal machines, even bands, treadmills and ellipticals – purchases must be equal to or less than 2,848,560 pesos.
+- Sports elements such as weights, abdominal machines, treadmills and ellipticals: maximum purchase limit equal to or less than 2,848,560 pesos.

 - Other household products: children’s games and toys, entertainment and leisure items – purchases must not exceed 356,070 pesos.